University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Assignments/Assignment_3/assignment3.md

 ### Question 2 Part 2: Graph genome (8 marks)

-**2.1** You have been provided with a file called `agraph.vg` in the assignment data folder that contains a graph constructed from the reference sequence you used for the first part of this question.
+**Q2.1** You have been provided with a file called `agraph.vg` in the assignment data folder that contains a graph constructed from the reference sequence you used for the first part of this question.
 This graph has three paths through it representing three different haplotypes.

-Visualise the graph using `vg view -dunp graph.vg | dot -Tpdf -o <[output.pdf]` and provide a screenshot of your visualisation.
+Visualise the graph using `vg view -dunp graph.vg | dot -Tpdf -o pdf_filename` and provide a screenshot of your visualisation.

 [2 marks]

-**2.2**	What do each of the four parameters provided to vg view do?
+**Q2.2**	What do each of the four parameters provided to vg view do?

 [2 marks]

-**2.3**	Describe how each of the three paths (A, B, and C) through the graph are similar and different to the reference sequence.
+**Q2.3**	Describe how each of the three paths (A, B, and C) through the graph are similar and different to the reference sequence.
 You may reference the node numbers from the graph you visualised to do this.

 [3 marks]

-**2.4**	One of these paths represents the structural variation you saw in Question 2 Part 1.
+**Q2.4**	One of these paths represents the structural variation you saw in Question 2 Part 1.
 Which one is it?

 [1 mark]